rapid7/jenkinsci-appspider-plugin/Readme.md

     ```sh
     $ mvn hpi:run
     ```
-    when the build is complete, kill the session by CTRL + C. For successive build:
+    when the build is complete, kill the session by CTRL + C. This is needed to generate the necessary folder.
+    For successive build:
     ```sh
     $ mvn hpi:hpi
     ```

-4. The hpi file is located at target/jenkinspider.hpi
+5. The hpi file is located at target/jenkinspider.hpi